IntellureIntellure

 What is the best favicon size in 2026?

-There is no single "best" size — you need multiple sizes for full coverage.
+There is no single "best" size.
+You need multiple sizes for full coverage.
 At minimum, provide a 32x32 PNG for browser tabs, a 180x180 PNG for Apple devices, and a 192x192 and 512x512 PNG for Android and PWA support.
 An ICO file containing 16x16, 32x32, and 48x48 variants serves as a fallback for older browsers.
 The Favicon Generator produces all required sizes automatically.

 Can I use a JPEG or WebP image as a favicon?